 An FDA Advisory Panel also decided in December of 2011 that Bayer was still failing to adequately warn the public about the dangers associated with the popular birth control drug.

 Unfortunately, thousands of patients have already experienced complications and more than 10,000 lawsuits have been filed against the company.
 Bloomberg reported in 2008 that Bayer had set aside around $610.5 million to settle claims arising from Yaz and Yasmin complications and has already settled one category of clot cases for an average of $212,000 per case.

 Plaintiffs who have sustained harm due to Yaz can still come forward to file a lawsuit or become part of existing cases pending against Bayer.
-Contact the Law Offices of Jeffrey S. Glassman today to learn more about how our experienced attorneys can help if you or a loved one was hurt by Yaz.
+Contact Jeffrey Glassman Injury Lawyers today to learn more about how our experienced attorneys can help if you or a loved one was hurt by Yaz.